***Check out our new broken stud gallery by clicking here***

 - Beyond grade 12.9 fastener strength (185,000+ psi tensile strength)

-- ARP/MSI press-in wheel stud failures are extremely rare
+- ARP/MSI press-in wheel stud failures are very rare

 - MSI studs come with proprietary dry film lubricant coating